SONACA

-The Sonaca Group is a Belgian aerospace company.
-It has subsidiaries in the United States, Canada, Mexico, Brazil, China, Romania and Sri Lanka.
+The Sonaca Group, short for Societe Nationale de Construction Aerospatiale ("National Aerospace Construction Company") is a Belgian aerospace company.
+The company has subsidiaries in the United States, Canada, Mexico, Brazil, China, Romania, and Sri Lanka.
 In 2018, the Sonaca Group's operating revenues amounted to $900 million.
-The Sonaca Group currently employs 4,630 workers.
+The Sonaca Group employs 4,630 workers as of 2018.
 92.604% of the company is owned by SRIW S.A.
 (French: Société Régionale d'Investissement de Wallonie), 7.393% is owned by SFPI S.A.
 (French: Société Fédérale de Participations et d'Investissement) and 0.003% is owned by SABCA S.A.

-The primary activities of the Sonaca Group are the design and construction of the movable elements of wings (slats and flaps), as well as complex structural components for civil and military aircraft.
+The primary activities of the Sonaca Group are the design and construction of the movable elements of wings (slats and flaps) and complex structural components for civil and military aircraft.
 In addition, the Sonaca Group has continuously developed its design and construction activities in space structures.

 History

 SEGA

 Sonaca is an heir of the Belgian company Avions Fairey, but before that was SEGA (French: Société Générale d'Entreprises Aéronautiques).
 SEGA was created on 25 June 1920, witnessed by the notary Maillard, by a group of local notables: Fernand Loescher, Victor Dupuis, Alphonse and Désiré Jaumin, André Gobbe, Marius Loiselet and Arille Carlier.

 The first activity developed by SEGA was a flying school launched by Commander Fernand Jacquet, a 7-victory WWI-ace and a leading figure in military aviation, a position from which he resigned in January 1921.
-In July 1921, Jacquet obtained a major contract for the training of military pilots, which for nearly ten years was the primary activity of SEGA.
-The company gradually acquired all the land that constituted the embryo of what is now the Gosselies aerodrome.
+In July 1921, Jacquet obtained a major contract for training military pilots, which for nearly ten years was the primary activity of SEGA.
+The company gradually acquired all the land that constituted the embryo of what is now the Gosselies Aerodrome.
 In the 1920s, SEGA carried out repairs, produced under license 5 AVIA BH-21, as well as prototypes of the HB-1 based on plans by Henri Bulté.